jimmc/jraceman/README-dev.md

 In addition to the lowest level domain types that get mapped directly to database tables, there are composite types in which multiple instances are linked together in memory.
-For example, the EventRaceCounts type includes informaiton that is stored in both the Event and Race tables.
+For example, the EventInfo type includes informaiton that is stored in both the Event and Race tables.

 The architecture of JRaceman is intended to separate database access from